Inca Trail Express

 Cuzco - 3 Night/4 Day Inca Trail (or 2 Night/3 Day Inca Quarry Trail)

 Welcome to Cusco.
 Your adventure begins with a welcome meeting at 2 pm where you'll meet your tour leader and travel group.
 Please look for a note in the hotel lobby or ask the hotel reception where it will take place.
-After this important meeting, get acquainted with this charming city's intriguing blend of Inca and Spanish culture on a guided walking tour with your leader.
+After this important meeting, get acquainted with this charming city's intriguing blend of cultures on a guided walking tour with your leader.
 Check out some of Cusco's main attractions, as well as its lesser-known sights such as the Qoricancha temple, San Pedro market, the main square, the 12 Angled Stone, Regocijo Square and San Blas Square.
 End the walking tour with a visit to the Chocolate Museum where you get to sample hot chocolate made from local cacao beans.
 There’s also a small store where you can shop handicrafts and artisanal chocolate products.
 Don't miss the opportunity to sample mate de coca (coca tea) while here.
-As Cusco is a high altitude town (3450 metres), it's a good idea to arrive a few days early so you can spend some time acclimatising.
-As this tour doesn't involve much time in Cusco, this will also give you a chance to take part in some of the optional activities available.
-Due to the high altitude of many of places we visit, the air is thinner and some people can suffer altitude sickness, regardless of age, gender or fitness.
-Please see the 'Is This Trip Right For You?' and 'Health' sections in the trip notes for detailed information.

 Route 1 Inca Trail: This is the final and most spectacular leg of the trek to Machu Picchu.
 The day starts before dawn with breakfast at 4 am.
 Say farewell to the porters as they descend to the train station and then begin hiking by 4.30 am.
-One the final checkpoint opens at 5 am, begin the final leg of the trek.
+Once the final checkpoint opens at 5 am, begin the final leg of the trek.
 The walk to Intipunku (the Sun Gate) takes around two-and-a-half hours.
 Weather permitting, enjoy unforgettable views over the ‘Lost City of the Incas’ as you enter Machu Picchu through the Sungate.
 Route 2 Inca Quarry Trail: Depending on weather conditions, take a bus at 5.30 am this morning along the winding road to Machu Picchu.
 The journey takes around 30 minutes.
-At Machu Picchu, join up with the travellers in your group who hiked the Classic Inca Trail.
+At Machu Picchu, join up with the travellers in your group who hiked the Inca Trail.
 If skies are clear, enjoy a spectacular views over the ancient city from the Sun Gate, before going on a guided walk around the ruins.
 Route 3 Train: Take an early bus up to Machu Picchu at 5.30 am.
 The city was built around 1440 AD as a country retreat for Incan nobility, but there’s evidence that the land had been a sacred Incan site for much longer.
 Take a guided tour around the ruins of temples, palaces and living quarters, and enjoy free time afterwards to wander around on your own before the group returns to Cusco.
 Visiting Machu Picchu: According to Machu Picchu visiting regulations, all visitors must follow a pre-determined route within the site.
 This route must be followed in one direction only and once the guided visit commences exiting and re-entering the site is not permitted.
 Once the guided visit concludes, visitors must exit the site and personal exploration of Machu Picchu is not permitted.
-For all trails – after taking advantage of the seemingly endless photo opportunities, it's time to return to Cusco for a well-deserved shower and a Pisco sour.
+For all routes after taking advantage of the seemingly endless photo opportunities, it's time to return to Cusco for a Pisco sour.
 Your evening is then free for the last night of your adventure.
+UPDATES ON VISITING MACHU PICCHU: On June 30th 2019 Peruvian authorities released a new list of regulations for visiting Machu Picchu, which came into effect from July 1st.
+The main points impacting our visits are: - Tickets are now only valid only for one entry, that means that travellers cannot leave the site and re-enter as we have in the past. - Once travellers begin on a chosen circuit (out of 3) they cannot walk backwards and once they finish the circuit they must leave the site.
+They cannot explore afterwards. - The two allotted times to visit are 6am-12pm and 12-4.30pm - It will be mandatory to have a guide (official Machu Picchu guide, not our leaders) to visit the site.
+However, this rule cannot currently be applied as there are not enough official guides to cover the large amount of people visiting so authorities are being flexible.
+These new regulations affect how much time our travellers can spend in Machu Picchu.
+In the past, after a 1-2.5 hour tour passengers could stay longer to explore the site unguided, this is not possible anymore.
+There is an option for travellers to explore the upper part of Machu Picchu (Sun Gate and Inka Bridge) before their guided tour starts (so about 2 hours before meeting the guide).
+Your leader will provide more information on what the group options are at the welcome meeting.

 Day 7: Cusco